-The New Year has arrived, and with it comes the question predicting the top kitchen trends for 2015.
+The New Year has arrived, and with it comes the question of predicting the top kitchen trends for 2015.
 With a host of classic favorites and new concepts for kitchen remodeling this year, our design team weighed in on what they expect to be popular for 2015.
 Here are elements they feel will be among the top kitchen trends, in no particular order:

-New Traditional: There is a growing preference for the clean lines of a modern kitchen, but the addition of carefully selected details and appointments soften the hard lines to add interest and texture to the room.
+New Traditional: There is a growing preference for the clean lines of a modern kitchen, but the addition of carefully selected details and appointments softens the hard lines to add interest and texture to the room.

 Mimic nature: Whether it’s porcelain floor tile or engineered countertops, more manufactured items are taking on the look and beauty of natural elements, primarily natural stone.
-The advances in recreating the movement, irregularity and beauty that are found in natural materials have been married with the ease of maintenance in the manmade products, and have grown in popularity with no end in sight.
+The advances in recreating the movement, irregularity, and beauty that are found in natural materials have been married with the ease of maintenance in the manmade products, and have grown in popularity with no end in sight.

-Pale gold tones & mixed metals: While the shiny brass fixtures of the early ‘90’s may not be back, antiqued and brushed finishes in warm golden tones are taking hold.
-Mixing warm and cool metals together has become common as people pair differing metals, such as oil rubbed bronze and nickel, in the same space.
+Pale gold tones & mixed metals: While the shiny brass fixtures of the early ’90s may not be back, antiqued and brushed finishes in warm golden tones are taking hold.
+Mixing warm and cool metals together has become common as people pair differing metals, such as oil-rubbed bronze and nickel, in the same space.

-Color: Color is being incorporated in cabinetry, backsplash tile, and countertops in a big way.
+Color: Color is being incorporated into cabinetry, backsplash tile, and countertops in a big way.
 People are renovating their homes to suit their style, and the years of bland beige kitchens have been left behind.